I help smart, sensitive high-achievers overcome insecurity and overwhelm so they can thrive in the workplace.

 When she’s not helping professionals thrive at the workplace, you’ll find Melody listening to podcasts and geeking out over all things productivity, habits, and psychology.

-Get your copy of The 5-Minute Inner Critic Makeover when you sign up for weekly tips and discover the strategy my clients use to stop negative thinking spirals at work –– yes, it really takes 5 minutes!
+Get your copy of The 5-Minute Inner Critic Makeover when you sign up for weekly tips and discover the strategy sensitive leaders at Google, Facebook, and more use to stop negative thinking spirals at work –– yes, it really takes 5 minutes!